Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 You’ll find cayenne peppers (30,000 to 50,000 SHU), Thai peppers (50,000 to 100,000 SHU), and habanero peppers (100,000 to 350,000 SHU).

-The highest-rated pepper that most people might have experienced is the ghost pepper, rated at 800,000 to 1,000,000 SHU.
+Most people might have experienced the highest-rated pepper, the ghost pepper, rated at 800,000 to 1,000,000 SHU.

-That’s a long way from the top of the scale though.
+That’s a long way from the top of the scale, though.

 The World’s Hottest Pepper (For Now)